How PPP loan distribution became the new redlining

 The Paycheck Protection Program was supposed to help small businesses struggling from the crippling financial effects of the coronavirus pandemic.
-But the benefits, as with other government responses to the crises, flowed disproportionately to white communities.
+But the benefits, as with other government responses to the crisis, flowed disproportionately to white communities.

 A new investigation from Reveal, which analyzed the distribution of more than five million PPP loans, found that the program was plagued with widespread racial disparities.
 The findings show a persistence of the type of structural racism—exemplified by the racial covenants and redlining policies of 20th century—that has long prevented communities of color from thriving.
-Reveal found, for example, that in the “vast majority” of major metropolitan regions, businesses in majority-White neighborhoods were approved for loans at much higher rates than those in majority Latino, Black, or Asian ones.
+Reveal found, for example, that in the “vast majority” of major metropolitan regions, businesses in majority-white neighborhoods were approved for loans at much higher rates than those in majority Latino, Black, or Asian ones.
 According to the investigation, published in partnership with the Los Angeles Times:

 Los Angeles had some of the worst [disparities] in the nation.
 Although communities of color were hit far harder by COVID-19, businesses in majority-White areas received loans at twice the rate that majority-Latinx tracts received, one and a half times the rate of businesses in majority-Black areas and 1.2 times the rate in Asian areas.